FrancoVazza/JULIA/CR_solver_pub/README.md

 - The main code is FP_public.jl

-- Additional functions and parameter settings are given in param_spectra.jl and loss_gain1.jl
+- Additional necessary functions are:

-- Parameters of input spectra and momentum binning should be set in param_spectra.jl (pmin, pmax, dp).
+      param_spectra.jl  > containing  parameters of input spectra and momentum binning, which can be changed here (pmin, pmax, dp).

+      loss_gain1.jl   > containing all acceleration and loss terms, necessary for the Fokker-Planck evolution (Chang & Cooper 1970 - like).

 - FP_public.jl generates the simultaneous evolution of the same set of electron spectra, over 50 time snapshots, for three different scenarios of cosmic ray acceleration and losses.